ruuda/blog/posts/building-elm-with-stack.md

 I want it to produce the same binary on a different machine.
 Ideally it should be bitwise identical, although that is often difficult for unfortunate reasons.
-But at the very least it should compile the same code.
+But at the very least the source fed into the compiler should be identical.
 And if a given commit compiles today,
 I want it to still compile three years from now.
 Making a build reproducible in this sense requires pinning the versions of all dependencies.
 And if future compiler releases are not backwards compatible, the compiler must be pinned as well.
-Its version might be specified in a build file or readme, but it can be difficult to obtain the right version in practice.
+Recording that metadata is one thing, but obtaining the right compiler can be difficult in practice.
 Some languages solve this with another layer of indirection, by having a version manager manage the package manager and compiler or runtime.
 But I think Stack got it right here by making the build tool manage the compiler: